MPA Tribal Governance Concentration

 Currently, there is no other Master of Public Administration program in the U.S. with an emphasis on Tribal Governance.
-With that in mind, the Tribal Governance Concentration focuses on structures, processes and issues specific to Tribal Governments.
-It provides current and future Tribal leaders with the knowledge and skills needed to work successfully in Indian Country.
+With that in mind, the Tribal Governance Concentration focuses on structures, processes and issues specific to Tribal Governments providing the knowledge and skills needed to work successfully within public administration.
 The Concentration is also appropriate for those working with governmental or other organizations in a liaison role with Tribal Governments.
-Students go through the entire program as a cohort and finish in two years in this structured program.

 1st and 2nd Year Core (36 credit hours) + 20 Tribal Concentration credit hours + 4 elective credit hours = 60 credit hours.

 A survey of Tribal Government leaders and staff in the Northwest revealed a high level of interest in graduate studies that would equip tribal members for the increasingly complex work in administration of Tribal Governments.
-No other college or university in the US currently offers such an advanced degree or professional credentials that reflect in-depth specialization in contemporary Tribal governance subject areas.
+Evergreen is the only college or university in the U.S. that offers a Master of Public Administration with a Tribal Governance concentration.

-The Northwest Indian Applied Research Institute (NIARI), an Evergreen public service center, acted in a major role, especially in curriculum and faculty development programs, and making available expertise on Tribal Government issues from around the United States.
+The Northwest Indian Applied Research Institute (NIARI), a former Evergreen public service center, acted in a major role, especially in curriculum and faculty development programs, and making available expertise on Tribal Government issues from around the United States.

 Thank you for your interest in our Master of Public Administration, Tribal Governance Concentration and our other graduate programs at the The Evergreen State College.